carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 $ kapp deploy -a pkg-demo -f pkginstall.yml -y
 ```

 After the deploy has finished, kapp-controller will have installed the package in the cluster.
 We can verify this by checking the pods to see that we have a workload pod running.
-The output should show a single running pod which is part of nginx:
+The output should show a single running pod which is part of nginx.

 ```bash
 $ kubectl get pods
 ```

-Once the pod is ready, you can use kubectl’s port forwarding to verify the customized response used in the workload:
+Once the pod is ready, you can use kubectl’s port forwarding to verify the customized response used in the workload.

 ```bash
 $ kubectl port-forward service/nginx-pkg 3000:80 &
 ```

-Now if we make a request against our service, we can see that server response is ```Response from Custom Server"```
+Now if we make a request against our service, we can see that server response is ```Response from Custom Server```

 ```bash
 $ curl localhost:3000